Can I Use Essential Oils in My Humidifier?

 Here at the Yankee Homestead, we have a diffuser in the kitchen and in each bedroom, and Mr. Native Texan has one in his office.
 We use them regularly, especially during the winter!

-- Click here to see my Top 3 Essential Oil Diffusers
+- My Top 3 Essential Oil Diffusers

-- Click here for 40 Holiday Diffuser Blends (with a free printable list!)
+- 40 Holiday Diffuser Blends (ree printable!)

 More Ways to Stay Healthy with Essential Oils: